AI-READI/cds-specification/docs/git/commits.md

 Starting from Spring 2022, we have adopted to using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) for all changes to our projects.
 This will make the commit workflow more consistent and easier to follow and allow us to better follow the standards for code development.

+## Git hooks

+All repositories on the FAIR Data Innovations Hub use git hooks to ensure that certain actions are handled on the developer side before being pushed into the repository.

+We currently use [lint-staged](https://github.com/okonet/lint-staged) and [husky](https://github.com/typicode/husky) to handle this portion of the workflow.
+Please verify that these are installed and configured correctly.

 ## Summary

 > A specification for adding human and machine readable meaning to commit messages